HomeProductivityapple notes

 Migrating Apple Notes to Android Without Losing a Thing

 Leaving an iPhone for Android feels great until you remember where your life actually lives, in Apple Notes.
 Recipes, gift lists, half written ideas, that one password hint you can never recreate.
 The good news is you do not have to abandon any of it.
-We did this exact migration on a fresh Pixel and a Galaxy, moving hundreds of notes across, and the path is calmer than the internet makes it sound.
+I did this exact move on a Pixel, dragging a few hundred notes across, and most of the panic you read online is overblown.
 Here is what worked, what to skip, and how to land everything safely on Android.

-First, the honest truth about Apple Notes on Android
+First, what to expect from Apple Notes on Android

 Reading your notes on Android straight away